-Total shrimp biomass, estimated by swept area method and mean catch per tow from 1988 to 2015 are presented in Table 2.
+Total shrimp biomass, estimated by swept area method and mean catch per tow from 1988 to 2016 are presented in Table 2.
 The values presented from 1988 to 2002 year are those resultants of the Warren's transformation of the lengths distribution obtained by the R/V Cornide Saavedra and the length-weight relationship estimated every year (Casas et al. 2005).

 The increasing of biomass since 1988 to 1992, coincided with a period of time where there was not a directed fishery to shrimp and the cod stock began to decline.
 With the beginning of the shrimp fishery in 1993 the biomass declined up to 1997.
 After that the stock recovered reasonably well although with high annual variability (historical maximums in 2002 and 2005 were followed by years with lower biomass but at a relative high level).
 In 2009 the biomass decreased sharply with values close to the lowest of the historical series in that year.
 In 2010 despite of the biomass increase about 77% compared to 2009 this was still among the lowest in the total of the historical series.
-From 2011 the total and female biomass decreased successively and were recorded the lowest values in the historical series showing the worsening and depletion state of the shrimp stock.
-In 2015 the total and female biomass increased significantly with respect to 2014 (70% and 117%) but remain at very low level.
-The total and female biomasses estimated in 2015 were 1527 and 1057 t. respectively (Table 2 and Fig. 2).
+From 2011 the total biomass decreased successively and were recorded the lowest values in the historical series showing the worsening and depletion state of the shrimp stock.
+In 2015 and 2016 the total biomass indexes increased significantly compared to previous year (72% and 60% respectively) but remains at very low level.
+The total biomass estimated in 2016 were 2479 t (Table 2 and Fig. 2).

-Biomass estimated by depth strata from 1988 to 2015 is shown in Table 3.
+Biomass estimated by depth strata from 1988 to 2016 is shown in Table 3.
 The presence of shrimp in shallowest strata, with depths less than 140 fathoms (257 m), was scarce in the first years (1988-1995).
 However, since 1996, a noticeable amount of shrimp occurred in these strata and the estimated biomass increased up to 2002 and 2003 years where the 36% and 41% respectively of the total biomass were estimated in depths lesser than 140 fathoms.
 After these years the biomass estimated in these depths declined each year and from 2008 to 2011 they were residual (in 2011 the 0.1% of the total biomass).
 In 2012 the biomass in these strata increased strongly (20%) mainly due to the presence of shrimp in only one tow in the shallowest strata (70-80 fth.).
-From 2013 the biomass was again among the lowest recorded (2%, 0.4% and 0.3% respectively).
-According to this, the catch distributions observed during the 2015 survey (Fig.

-3) showed a patched distribution around the central area of the bank but with greater presence in medium depth strata (201-300 fth.).
+From 2013 the biomass was again among the lowest recorded (< 2%).
+According to this, the catch distributions observed during the 2016 survey (Fig. 3) showed a patched distribution around the central area of the bank but with greater presence in medium depth strata (201-300 fth.).